carnegiemellonracing/driverless-docker/RUN_ROSBAGS.md

 </details>

 <details>
-<summary>If you have VSCode set up<summary>
+<summary>If you have VSCode set up</summary>

-1. Open a terminal in VSCode.
+Open a terminal in VSCode.
 Run:

-> [!IMPORTANT]
-> You should already be in the container because you launched from VSCode.
-If you want

 ```bash
 $ ros2 launch foxglove_bridge foxglove_bridge_launch.xml
 ```

-> [!NOTE]
+> Note:
+> - You should already be in the container because you launched from VSCode.
+If you want
 > - This will now run a ROS node in the terminal.
 Don't close the terminal or shut it off or you'll lose the connection
 > - Errors in this terminal aren't usually indicitive of a major problem